 Gino Robair chose to use Unpopular Electronics as a moniker… From time to time… He has played percussion nearly his entire life and began working with tape music and synths while in high school.
 As a composer, he has written concert works and music for television, radio, silent film, theater and dance.
-His opera, “I, Norton,” is about a man who declared himself Emperor of the United States in the 19th century.
+His opera, “I, Norton,” is about a man who declared himself Emperor of the U.S. in the 19th century.

 As a drummer/percussionist, he recorded albums with Tom Waits, Anthony Braxton, John Butcher, Derek Bailey, Otomo Yoshihide, Fred Frith and the ROVA Saxophone Quartet; and performed with Nina Hagen, John Zorn, Thurston Moore, the Thinking Fellers Union Local 282 and Wadada Leo Smith.
 He is also a founding member of the Splatter Trio and Pink Mountain.
 With the Club Foot Orchestra, he accompanies classic silent films.
 Currently, he plays in the trio Tender Buttons with Tom Djll and Tania Chen.
 His solo project, Unpopular Electronics, often includes Tom Djll as a special guest.

 How were you first acquainted to Modular Synthesis?